How a backroad discovery led to the arrest of Melodee Buzzard’s mother in the child’s ‘calculated’ killing

 Ultimately, it would take two more weeks before they determined all signs pointed to a suspect whom Melodee “trusted the most in this world,” Santa Barbara County Sheriff-Coroner Bill Brown said.

+Murmurs rose in a courtroom Friday as Buzzard pleaded not guilty.
+Prosecutors said they would not seek the death penalty if she is convicted, but would instead ask for life in prison without parole.

 Investigators said they were stymied by “deliberate efforts” to hide the truth – clumsy disguises, swapped license plates and suspicious driving – and an uncooperative mother who could never provide a reasonable explanation for Melodee’s whereabouts.
-CNN is working to determine whether Buzzard has retained an attorney.
+CNN has reached out to Buzzard’s attorney for comment.

 Here’s how investigators say they finally pieced together DNA, ballistics and a multi-state web of leads to connect Melodee’s mother to her killing.